 The dengue season is currently in the full swing around the whole country, creating an ideal environment for getting sick.
 Thus, if you don’t want your family to suffer from the fate that my family had to experience last year, you need to stock up on mosquito killer spray, but before that, lets burst some dengue myths.

 Nowadays, if you are suffering for a few days, either you will be advised to rest as it’s just a viral or worst you will be submitted to the local corona ward.
 Nobody will think that the one mosquito bite has caused them dengue or malaria.

 But, when your dengue virus report comes positive, your aching body suddenly becomes a local interest, and everyone starts to experiment with you like you are a laboratory rat.
-And, a truckload of information related to dengue fever and dengue prevention tips start coming your way.
+And, a truckload of information related to dengue fever treatment and dengue prevention tips start coming your way.
 However, the authenticity of the information is always questionable.
 So, if you don’t want to get stuck in the land of dengue myths, just walk with me and bust the top five common dengue myths.

 Now, whenever a mosquito bites me, all those haunting memories of dengue fever come back and put me into panic mode because it just takes one mosquito bite to transmit a dengue virus.
 However, my fear of mosquito bite was going overboard and driving my entire family crazy, so my mom advised me to learn more about dengue causes and symptoms.
 In my study, I got to know a lot about my nemesis - Aedes aegypti mosquitoes.